Cristianetaniguti/Reads2Map/README.md

 ## Reads2Map

-Reads2Map presents [WDL workflows](https://openwdl.org/) a collection of pipelines to build linkage maps from sequencing reads.
-Each pipeline release is described in the [Read2Map releases page](https://github.com/Cristianetaniguti/Reads2Map/releases).
+Reads2Map presents a collection of [WDL workflows](https://openwdl.org/)  to build linkage maps from sequencing reads.
+Each workflow release is described in the [Read2Map releases page](https://github.com/Cristianetaniguti/Reads2Map/releases).

 The main workflows are the `EmpiricalReads2Map.wdl` and the `SimulatedReads2Map.wdl`.
 The `EmpiricalReads2Map.wdl` is composed by the `EmpiricalSNPCalling.wdl` that performs the SNP calling, and the `EmpiricalMaps.wdl` that performs the genotype calling and map building in empirical reads.
 The `SimulatedReads2Map.wdl` simulates Illumina reads for RADseq, exome, or WGS data and performs the SNP and genotype calling and genetic map building.